cncf/tag-security/CONTRIBUTING/first-time-contributions.md

 In the interest of getting more new people involved, we have issues marked as [good-first-issues](https://github.com/cncf/tag-security/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22).
-These are issues that have asmaller scope, and are great to start with.
+These are issues that have a smaller scope, and are great to start with.

 The good-first-issues should also provide